 Offer Praise to Reward Academic Success

 Praise is one of the easiest and most effective ways to reward academic success.
-Be honest and sincere, and tell your child how proud you are of him or her.
-Be sure to point out how their hard work paid off – with a good grade!
+Be honest and sincere and tell your child how proud you are of them.
+Be sure to point out how their hard work paid off—with a good grade!
 The focus should be that the reward is a sense of achievement, not material goods.
 Children are most inspired by a sense of achievement and independence.
 Praise can enable intrinsic (internal) motivation rather than extrinsic (external) motivation, which has lifelong benefits.

 Like Emily K. wrote in our previous blog post about homework, verbal praise will help replace the “What do I get?” attitude with a “What can I achieve?” attitude!
 We love enabling students to do their best at A Grade Ahead.

 Unknowingly, many parents display a noticeable pause when they receive a report card that contains a grade that is less than perfect.
 Even if most of the grades are As, a report card with a B- or a C (or worse) can be discouraging!
 Children are already aware of the grade, so it’s important to first praise the good grades.
 If a child received an A in one class, ask him or her the most interesting thing that he or she learned.
 More than that, help your student continue to perform on this level by asking some other questions:

 - What was your favorite part of the class?

 - What do you think helped you get this grade?

 - What can you do to keep your grade this high?